racket/rhombus/text/0004-lexpr.md

 split across `\n`.

-In general, Lexprs are very strict on their formatting: additional spaces are never allowed and newlines meaningful.
+In general, Lexprs are very strict on their formatting: additional spaces are never allowed and newlines are meaningful.

-XXX
+Here is an extended example that demonstrates many of the formats in
+Lexprs:

 ```lexpr
 fun ksum(k, l) :